remla25-team22/operation/README.md

 ## Assignment Progress Log

 ### Assignment 1 – Versions, Releases, and Containerization

 - All required repositories created in the team GitHub organization
 - `lib-ml` and `lib-version` are implemented, versioned via `VERSION.txt`, and installable through GitHub tag
 - Training script uses `lib-ml` for preprocessing; model is saved and versioned, and its tag is passed as an environmental variable
 - `model-service` serves a trained model using a REST API
 - `app` queries the model-service and uses `lib-version` to show version info
-- GitHub Actions workflows created:
+- GitHub Actions workflows created
 - Docker Compose file allows the full system to be deployed locally

 Each repository includes a `README.md`, tagged release, and is public for peer review.

+---

+### Assignment 2 – Provisioning a Kubernetes Cluster

+- Created a scalable and configurable `Vagrantfile` using a loop, variables for CPU/memory, and fixed IPs for each VM.
+- Defined 1 controller node (`ctrl`) and 2 worker nodes (`node-1`, `node-2`) on a host-only network (`192.168.56.X`) with full VM-to-VM and host connectivity.
+- Wrote a general Ansible playbook (`general.yaml`) to:
+  - Disable swap and remove `/etc/fstab` entries
+  - Load required kernel modules (`br_netfilter`, `overlay`)
+  - Set sysctl values for Kubernetes networking (`ip_forward`, `bridge-nf-call-*`)
+  - Register multiple students' SSH keys using a loop over the `ssh_keys/` folder
+- Used a dynamic Jinja2 template (`hosts.j2`) to generate `/etc/hosts` based on the number of worker nodes passed via `ansible.extra_vars`
+- Ensured provisioning is idempotent and completes in under 5 minutes.

 ---

 ##  Activity Log